jpgenari/wexford_berries/README.md

 ### Acknowledgement

-- A special thanks to my mentor, [Chris Quin](https://github.com/10xOXR), for his outstanding support and patience during the development process.
-Chris, your encouragement kept me going, and your guidance was crucial to the project's success.
-I appreciate your unwavering commitment and expertise.
+ - A special thanks to my cohort, Amy Richardson, for her outstanding support and patience.
+Support for not keep pushing me and patience when I was complaining at 23:30 or even later.

+ - A big thank you to Bruna Andelieri a friend I made throughout this corse and has been helping immensely - and extend my gratitude to her partner Ivan, how also help me.

- - A big thank you to my wife, Ana, for her unwavering support and understanding.
-She, along with Chris, has been instrumental in keeping me motivated and preventing me from giving up, despite the long hours spent coding.
-Grateful for her constant presence and encouragement.
+ - A sincere appreciation to my wife, Ana, for her unwavering support and understanding.
+She didn't let me give up, even during the most challenging moments of coding.
+I'm deeply grateful for her constant presence and encouragement.